Swizec/intro-to-react-workshop/src/pages/3-your-first-app.md

 The idea there is to have a component that deals with logic and instrumentation, but defers rendering to others.
 Some prefer explicitly calling functions, others just render the children prop.

-React Router does this also.
+A similar approach is using render props where you put that callback in a prop.

 # Routing

-Here's a fun true fact: I have read about React Router, but haven't used it before.
-In my React Native projects, I used a project that's similar but not the same.
-At the day job, I used a homegrown solution based on [M Westsrate's recommendation](https://hackernoon.com/how-to-decouple-state-and-ui-a-k-a-you-dont-need-componentwillmount-cc90b787aa37).
+We're going to use Routing more practically tomorrow.
+Here's a quick explanation.

-BUT!
-React Router is specifically designed to be simple.
+React Router is designed to be declarative and follow normal React patterns.
 You declare your routes like this 👇

 ```jsx
 const routes = (